-Eligible employees (excluding casuals) with twelve (12) months continuous service may access paid primary carer leave for the birth or adoption of a child.
+Eligible employees (excluding casuals) with twelve (12) months continuous service before the birth or placement of the child may access paid primary carer leave for the birth or adoption of a child.
 An employee is entitled to access a maximum of six (6) weeks paid primary carer leave, or by agreement, twelve (12) weeks on half pay, provided the employee has sufficient accruals to cover the period of payment and the employee agrees in writing to deduct the period of such leave and the payment for it from their personal leave balance.

-In addition, employees with twelve (12) months continuous service are entitled to an additional four (4) weeks paid primary carer leave at full pay (or by agreement, eight (8) weeks on half pay).
+In addition, employees with twelve (12) months continuous service are entitled to an additional twelve

+(12) weeks paid primary carer leave at full pay (or by agreement, twenty-four (24) weeks on half pay).

 This paid leave, if applicable, must be taken at the commencement of the period of primary carer leave.

-This additional four (4) weeks paid leave will be replaced by (and not additional to) any legislated Employer paid parental leave entitlements introduced during the lifetime of this Agreement.
+This additional twelve (12) weeks paid leave will be replaced by (and not additional to) any legislated that they would have been entitled to if the child had been born living.

+Employer paid parental leave entitlements introduced during the lifetime of this Agreement.

-In the event of a miscarriage/still birth occurring, the employee will be entitled to up to six (6) weeks paid leave from their personal leave entitlements, provided the employee has sufficient accruals to cover the period of payment and provides medical certification for the period of leave.
+In the event of a stillbirth, the employee and the employee's spouse are each entitled to the parental leave from their personal leave entitlements, provided the employee has sufficient accruals to cover the period of payment and provides medical certification for the period of leave.